Venafi/vcert/README-CLI-CLOUD.md

 | `--verify`         | Use to verify that a policy specification is valid. `-k` and `-z` are ignored with this option. |

 Notes:
+- The Venafi certificate policy specification is documented in detail [here](README-POLICY-SPEC.md).
 - The PKI Administrator role is required to apply certificate policy.
 - Policy (Issuing Template rules) and defaults (Issuing Template recommended settings) revert to their default state if they are not present in a policy specification applied by this action.
 - If the application or issuing template specified by the `-z` zone parameter do not exist, this action will attempt to create them with the calling user as the application owner.